MicrosoftDocs/power-platform/power-virtual-agents/customer-copilot-genesys-handoff.md

 ## Initial Integration

 - Ensure that the [authentication setting in Copilot Studio is set](configuration-end-user-authentication.md) to **No authentication**.
-- While the bot connector documentation is for AWS, equilvalent steps are possible in Azure as well.
+- While the copilot connector documentation is for AWS, equilvalent steps are possible in Azure as well.
 You'll need to modify the 2 Python scripts accordingly.
 - Ensure that the DynamoDB table name created matches the one in the bot_sessions.py file.

 ## Agent Handoff